 WHAT ON EARTH IS THE VESTIBULAR APPARATUS AND HOW DOES IT WORK?

-In a nutshell, the vestibular apparatus is the neurological equipment responsible for perceiving one's body's orientation relative to the earth (determining if you are upside-down, standing up straight, falling etc.) and informing ones eyes and extremities how they should move accordingly.
+In a nutshell, the vestibular apparatus is the neurologic equipment responsible for perceiving one's body's orientation in relation to the earth (determining if you are upside-down, standing up straight, falling, rolling etc.).
+The vestibular apparatus and brain/cerebellum are connected and together they inform one's eyes and extremities how they should move accordingly.

 There are two sets of receptors involved: one to detect rotational acceleration (tumbling or turning) and one to detect linear acceleration and gravity (falling and letting us know which direction is up and which is down).
 Both receptors are located in the middle ear.

 If there is trouble in the vestibular apparatus, then one may not properly perceive one's orientation.
 To put it more simply, one won't know which way is up, whether or not one is standing up straight or slanted, and one will feel very dizzy.

 - Ataxia (lack of coordination without weakness or involuntary spasms - in other words, stumbling and staggering around).